 If you've heard the term 'Developer Portal' a few times and wonder what all the fuss is about, this article is for you.
-Zohar Einy, CEO of Port, is on hand to run through everything you need to know about DevPortals.
+Zohar Einy, CEO of Port, is on hand to run through everything you need to know about Internal Developer Portals

 As DevOps matures and becomes more complex, in software as in infrastructure, developers require easy access to an ever-increasing number of moving parts.
-Microservices, DevTools, CI, CD, Scripts, Saas, Cloud resources, IaC - the list goes on.
-Today, in most cases, it’s difficult to determine if and where a random part fits in the big DevOps picture just by its name or server name.
+Microservices, DevTools, CI, CD, Scripts, Saas, Cloud resources, IaC - this ever growing list and the many tools just listed in CNCF promise a huge cognitive load.
+Almost everyone in the industry agrees that this cognitive load is reducing developer productivity.

 What is a Developer Portal?

 A developer portal is the response to the increasing complexity of software architectures.
 The developer portal is an operating platform that lies between the developers-users and the platforms they need.

 Developer-users can access the underlying systems through a product-like interface that is only loosely coupled with the underlying devops tools.
 Using this interface they can perform developer self-service actions such as spinning up new environments, requesting permissions, storing secrets, scaffolding microservices, performing day 3 operations and more.

 At the center of the developer portal lies the software catalog which shows services, environments, clouds, devtools and more, creating an in-context understanding of what is deployed where.

 In short, the developer platform is a systematically organized set of interfaces that are created to make the consumption of devops assets simple and easy for developers.
 This creates a smooth self-service developer experience that allows developer productivity that is freed from the need to stop and figure out what to do with regards to devops assets, which suddenly become accessible.